Recycling service changes

-- You'll need to separate your glass into 'box 1'
+- You'll need to separate your glass into a box on it's own

-- Plastic, cans and tins, aerosols, foil and cartons will be put together in 'box 2'
+- Plastic, cans and tins, aerosols, foil and cartons can be put together

 - All types of paper and card will be put into your blue sack